yanuas123/politic/README.md

 # Politic

-This a simple HTML template page for a Jewish politician for the election campaign.
+This a simple responsive HTML template page for a Jewish politician for the election campaign.

 ## Created using